nuuuwan/news_lk3_data/README.md

 ECONOMYNET – Sri Lanka will set up a new agency to help bankrupt micro-small and medium enterprises, President Ranil Wickremesinghe said as bad loans mounted in banks and many small enterprises closed down after the worst currency crisis created by the central bank.

-A new institution named “Enterprise Sri Lanka” will be established to provide necessary support and assistance to Micro, Small and Medium-Scale Entrepreneurs, the President had told a forum over the weekend.
+A new institution named “Enterprise Sri Lanka” will be established to provide necessary support and assistance to micro, small and medium-scale entrepreneurs, the President had told a forum over the weekend.

 The government has already intervened in suspending parate action, a type of foreclosure.

-Since it was not possible to depend on parate suspension indefinitely a new institution named “Enterprise Sri Lanka” will be   established to provide necessary support and assistance to Micro,
+Since it was not possible to depend on parate suspension indefinitely, a new institution named “Enterprise Sri Lanka” will be established to provide necessary support and assistance to micro, small and medium-scale entrepreneurs.

-Classical economists Steve Hanke and Robert Higgs calls the tendency for governments to create a raft of new agencies as well as engage in new interventions, after an economic crisis is triggered ‘the law of the ratchet.

 ...